-The modules in NEMS represent the demand, supply, and conversion segments of the energy market, as well as modules to represent the economy as a whole and international oil market feedbacks.
+The modules in NEMS represent the demand, supply, and conversion segments of the energy market, as well as modules to provide economic and international oil market feedbacks.
 In effect, these modules can be thought of as representing a set of energy supply and demand curves.
 That is, the supply and conversion modules determine prices and sources of supply, given the quantity of fuel demanded.
 The demand and conversion models determine the fuel demands, given the prices of those fuels.
 The solution algorithm attempts to determine a vector of fuel prices and quantities so that supply and demand curves in all fuel markets equilibrate.
 That is, a solution occurs when energy demands and prices, along with the macroeconomic variables, reach stable, convergent values.

 To reach such a solution, the integrating module is essentially solving a set of simultaneous equations implied by the supply, demand, and conversion modules.
-The approach used is an application of the Gauss-Seidel algorithm designed to solve a set of simultaneous, nonlinear equations.
+The approach used is an application of the Gauss-Seidel algorithm designed to solve a set of simultaneous equations.
+Gauss-Seidel is an iterative method of solving simultaneous linear equations by replacing the independent variables with their previous solved-for values.
+While the equations within NEMS are non-linear, this method is expected to still provide an equilibrium solution since the equations are either monotonically increasing (as are the supply curves) or monotonically decreasing (as are the demand curves).

 In effect, the approach partitions the equations and variables into subsets.
 For NEMS, the subsets consist of predefined fuel supply, energy conversion, and sectoral demand modules.
 Each subset of equations is solved keeping the other variables constant at their trial values and ignoring the effects of current variables on equations in other subsets.
 The process is repeated for each subset, updating the trial values for each variable from the prior solution.